braddober/blastfirmware/README.md

 # blastfirmware
-The BLAST-TNG Firmware and Controll Software Repository
+The BLAST-TNG Firmware and Control Software Repository